-A close relationship was observed between LVI, which is the first step of metastasis, and sarcopenia in the present study and appears to be supported by the concept that the tumor micro-metastatic environment is closely associated with sarcopenia.
-In the process of micro-metastasis, tumor tissue produces various proinflammatory cytokines such as IL-6, TNF- α , IL-1 β , and IFN- γ .16-18 These cytokines activate systematic inflammation and metabolic abnormalities affecting host immunity and have been suggested to subsequently lead to sarcopenia, which is one of physical findings of cachexia.
-Furthermore, sarcopenia may easily change the state of the microenvironment to micro-metastasis by stimulating epithelial-mesenchymal transition.^{16, 19-21} The tumor micro-metastatic environment may induce sarcopenia, which may, in turn, promote tumor micro-invasion.
-Therefore, we speculate that tumor micro-invasion and sarcopenia enhance each other.
+A close relationship was observed between LVI, which is the first step of metastasis, and sarcopenia in the present study and appears to be supported by the concept that the tumour micro-metastatic environment is closely associated with sarcopenia.
+In the process of micro-metastasis, tumour tissue produces various pro-inflammatory cytokines, such as IL-6, TNF- $\alpha$ , IL-1 $\beta$ , and IFN- $\gamma$ .16-18 These cytokines activate systematic inflammation and metabolic abnormalities affecting host immunity and have been suggested to subsequently lead to sarcopenia, which is one of physical findings of cachexia.
+Furthermore, sarcopenia may easily change the state of the microenvironment to micro-metastasis by stimulating epithelial-mesenchymal transition.16,19-21 The

+Table 3.
+Univariate and multivariate logistic regression analyses of preoperative factors for the prediction of LVI in surgical specimens tumour micro-metastatic environment may induce sarcopenia, which may, in turn, promote tumour micro-invasion.
+Therefore, we speculate that tumour micro-invasion and sarcopenia enhance each other.